 Deep breathing is a kep component to both Qi-gong and Tai Chi and it takes some time to develop real deep breathing skills.
 The Qi-gong is the perfect introduction to the deep breathing as the repetitive nature of the movements makes it moe straight forward to time the breathing with.
 As yo devleop the coordination of movement an breath, you ability to deepen and conrtol your breathing increases.

 The Tai Chi is a set of predefined movements contained in what we call a fom, and the style for form we practice is called Shuang Yang/ This form has 66 movements/postures and it takes about 9 months to learn the basic and then a lifetime to work on perfecting the postures.
 We have developed and indoor-form using resets that makes it possible to do the form indoors or in a limited space environment.
 This enables the student to work on the form in its entirety and in its own way increases a student’s spatial awareness beyond the normal hall situation where space is less limiting.

 My teaching philosophy is to pass the form on to my students in such a way that you can go and do the form any time and anywhere you like outside the class environment.
-This usually takes a new student about 18 months of study to get to this stage, but then you have it for life.
+This usually takes a new student about 18 months of study to get to this stage, and then you have it for life.

 Knowing the form is a real skill which enables you to continually stretch and strengthen your body without the need for any external apparatus or guidance and, it really can be done for the rest of your life.